Students gathered in Meyer Green for a meeting and greet after the Summer Civil Dialogue Program.

 Summer Frosh Civil Dialogues Program

-Applications are now closed for the 2024 Summer Frosh Civil Dialogues Program.
+Applications are now closed for Summer 2025.

 Over the summer, new incoming students are invited to join peer-facilitated small group discussions to begin building the skills necessary for active participation in campus discourse, for robust intellectual growth, and for engaging in conversations with diverse perspectives.